-Part numbers used are based on the part numbers that were used for testing and subject to change.
-The bill of materials does not include complete support options or other rack and power requirements.
-If you have questions regarding ordering, please consult with your HP Reseller or HP Sales Representative for more details. http://www8.hp.com/us/en/business-services/it-services.html
+Part numbers are correct at the time of publication and subject to change.

+BOMs do not include complete support options or support for non-North American rack and power requirements.
+If you have questions on ordering, consult your HP Reseller or HP Sales Representative for more information.
+Alternatively, to contact an HP sales expert, visit hp.com/large/contact/enterprise/index.html.